ntnhut/LeetSolve/docs/source/Sorting/88_Merge_Sorted_Array.md

 [1,]
 ```

-In summary, this solution efficiently merges two sorted arrays, `nums1` and `nums2`, into `nums1` while preserving the sorted order.
+This solution efficiently merges two sorted arrays, `nums1` and `nums2`, into `nums1` while preserving the sorted order.
 It uses three pointers (`k`, `i`, and `j`) to perform the merge in reverse order, which helps avoid the need for additional space.

 ### Complexity